 The Mediterranean diet has also been implicated in preventing and treating cardiovascular and liver disease.
 An extensive review published in 2017 found a positive effect of adherence to the Mediterranean diet and lower risk of cardiovascular disease, coronary heart disease, and heart attack (Dinu et al., 2017).
 Following the Mediterranean Diet also led to lower rates of high blood pressure and high cholesterol (Koloverou et al., 2016).
 A study published in 2017 observed improvement in liver health in adults with nonalcoholic fatty liver disease who followed the Mediterranean diet (Gelli et al., 2017).

-Who should definitely not try the Mediterranean diet?
+Who should definitely not try the Mediterranean Diet?

 For most individuals, it would be an appropriate dietary pattern.

-What foods are allowed?
+What foods are allowed on the Mediterranean Diet?

 Foods that are encouraged as the base of the dietary pattern are vegetables, fruits, legumes, and whole grains.
 Regular consumption of nuts, seeds, and olive oils is encouraged.
 Fish and shellfish are recommended 2x per week.
 Dairy is to be regularly consumed in low to moderate amounts.
 Red meat consumption should be low in frequency and amounts.
 Reduced intake of sweets and refined grains is also advised.